B-Bajramovic/AlphaFold-Bioinformatics-BSc/README.md

 ### Biological focus

 The central stalk connects the catalytic head to the rotating membrane sector.
-Some interactions may depend strongly on the full ATP synthase assembly.
+Interactions may depend strongly on the full ATP synthase assembly.

 ### Anchor pair